Zekai/KiwiPredator/README.md

 2.2 Extractor

-Extractor is the component that extract subject, predict and object from a sentence.
-It contains two main parts -- a markup language called tree-based regular expression language (TREL), its interpreter and a tregex engine which perform regular expression on a parser tree.

-TREL has two characteristics.
+Extractor is the component that extracts subject, predict and object from a sentence.
+It contains two main parts -- a tree-based regular expression engine and a interpreter that convert the rule definition language into tregex format.
+The Tree-based Regular definition language (TRDL) has two characteristics.

 * Markup Language
 * Inheritance

-There are three main types of ERML.
+There are three main types of TRDL.
 Splitting, Pruning and Replacing.

 * Splitting: Mainly used for splitting one tree into several subtrees.
 * Pruning: Mainly used for pruning uninterested parts.